Del: Definition

 Del can also be expressed in other coordinate systems, see for example del in cylindrical and spherical coordinates.

 Notational uses

 Del is used as a shorthand form to simplify many long mathematical expressions.
 It is most commonly used to simplify expressions for the gradient, divergence, curl, directional derivative, and Laplacian.

 Gradient

-The vector derivative of a scalar field $f$ is called the gradient, and it can be represented as:
+The gradient of a scalar field $f$ is its derivative as a resultant vector field, and can be represented as: